Things that Matter -- Identifying Interactions and IoT Device Types in Encrypted Matter Traffic: Introduction

 \section{Introduction}

-The increasing popularity and diffusion of the \ac{iot} paradigm in recent years has led to the definition of several communication technologies and protocol stacks for such constrained devices, generating fragmentation and scarce interoperability~\cite{lee2021_comst},~\cite{hazra2021_csur}.
-Such considerations have motivated the efforts of the \ac{csa} toward the definition of {\em Matter}, a new standard enabling devices from various manufacturers and technologies to talk to each other and operate together~\cite{matter_coreSpec}.
-Started in 2022, Matter today involves more than 550 manufacturers and thousands of deployed \ac{iot} devices~\cite{matter_membership}.
+The increasing popularity of the \ac{iot} has led to the definition of several communication technologies and protocol stacks for constrained devices, generating fragmentation and scarce interoperability~\cite{hazra2021_csur},~\cite{lee2021_comst}.
+Such considerations motivated the \ac{csa} to define {\em Matter}, a new standard enabling devices from various manufacturers and technologies to operate together~\cite{matter_coreSpec}.
+Started in 2022, Matter today involves more than 550 manufacturers and thousands of devices~\cite{matter_membership}.

 One of the major selling points of Matter is {\em security-by-design}~\cite{Homey}.
 Matter devices feature robust immutable identities verifiable through digital certificates~\cite{duttagupta2025}.
-Moreover, Matter defines secure onboarding procedures leading to the establishment of session-specific keys, used to authenticate and encrypt all exchanged packets~\cite{shafqat2024_spw}.
+Moreover, Matter defines secure onboarding procedures leading to the establishment of session-specific keys, used to authenticate and encrypt all packets~\cite{shafqat2024_spw}.

+At the same time, the explicit focus of Matter on security has motivated intense scrutiny from the security community, resulting in a few vulnerabilities related to protocols and implementations, some of them promptly fixed throughout new releases of the standard (see Sect.~\ref{sec:related}).
+However, to the best of our knowledge, no existing research investigates the robustness of Matter-compliant communications to side-channel attacks, particularly to encrypted traffic analysis performed by passive actors possibly breaking the security or exploiting the absence of network security of lower-layer technologies (Wi-Fi, Thread).
+If successful, an adversary could use encrypted traffic analysis to infer which Matter interactions and device types a user has, without even seeing the deployment.
+This exposes users to targeted attacks and unauthorized information collection.